bibak453/py_heart/README.md

 ClearCharacter 03
 ```

 **ClearCharacter** will clear the character on the specified position.
 If a 3 is passed as a parameter then it will clear every character.
+It does not affect the nvl window.

 ```
 ClearAndLoadCharacter 01 00 0A